 The location of a safe is one of the most important aspects of having one in your house or flat.
-When choosing a safe, you will undoubtedly wonder where in your space it will fit best.
+When choosing a strongbox, you will undoubtedly wonder where it will fit best in your space.
 Today, we'll try to approach this in a few ways and may be able to clear up your doubts.

 The cruel truth about securing possessions is that any safe weighing less than 1,000 kg should be permanently mounted to the floor or wall.
 Otherwise, its security class will not be maintained despite being made to the correct norms and standards.
 Even a large safe that you set up, seemingly in a secured place, needs to be anchored.

 The second reason for installing a safe is a purely practical argument.
-Free-standing safes with a high burglary and/or fire resistance rating will weigh their own weight, but a determined and equipped thief will undoubtedly attempt to take the safe to a secure location where he can break into the safe without pressure, and it is only a matter of time.
+Free-standing safes with a high burglary and/or fire resistance rating will weigh their own weight but a determined and equipped thief will undoubtedly attempt to take the strongbox to a secure spot where he can break into it without pressure and it is only a matter of time.
+If the safe is not properly installed, there is always the possibility of theft or loss of your valuables stored therein.

-The installation of the safe is therefore, along with its security grade and weight, the third most essential piece of the jigsaw to ensure the comprehensive protection and security of your valuables or money.
+The installation of the safe is therefore, along with its security grade and weight, the third most essential piece of the jigsaw to ensure the comprehensive protection and security of your precious things or money.
+Each step in the installation process is crucial for ensuring maximum protection against break-in and theft.

-Where to install a safe – or how to effectively hide a safe at home
+Where to install a safe – or how to hide the safe at home effectively

 The question "how to hide a safe?" comes up quite often.
-When choosing where to install the safe, you think about the fact that if you hide the safe, a thief will not find it.
-Contrary to what you may think, it is not easy to hide a safe in places that are not so obvious that it is actually effective.
+When choosing where to install it, you think about the fact that if you hide the strongbox, a thief will not find it.
+Contrary to what you may think, it is not easy to conceal a safe in places that are not so obvious that it is actually effective.

 • in the bedroom,